jengalas/pz-adventures-jekyll/_posts/2017/2017-04-26-arizona-adventures-2017-day-2.md

       alt: Round Ferocactus along the way
     - filename: P1080284
       alt: Along the Brown Mountain trail
-    - filename: P1080288
-      alt: View from one of the Brown Mountain summits
     - filename: P1000760
       alt: Cholla and creosote
     - filename: P1000763